rgcl/jsonpack/README.md

 * json {Object|string}: A valid JSON Object or their string representation
 * parameters {[Object]}: A optional object
-* parameters.verbose {[boolean=false]}: If is true, print a message step with step to the console when is packing
+* parameters.verbose {[boolean=false]}: If is true, print a log message to the console at each step of packing
 * parameters.debug {[boolean=false]}: If is true, return a object with the internal representation of the parser dictionary and the AST